ds-modules/curriculum-guide/workflow/collecting-assignments.md

 ## OK

 [OK](https://okpy.org/) is a tool that contains functionality for submitting and grading notebooks.
+OK can be used to test code in the notebooks, submit assignments by just running one cell, and grade submissions through the online interface.
+There are two parts that you will interact with when using OK for your classes: the OK web interface at okpy.org and configuration files that are needed for each assignment.

 ### Initial Course Setup